 That really depends.
 Carat is, of course, the measurement of the weight of your diamond, whether it’s a naturally mined one or a lab diamond.
 While a “heavier” lab diamond can indicate a bigger one, that is not necessarily the case.
 Depending on the cut of your lab grown diamond, a smaller carat diamond can actually look bigger than a diamond of a larger carat.

 So, how important should carat be when shopping for lab diamonds?
 Ultimately, it boils down to personal preference.
-However, know that carat weight has little impact on the apparent size of your lab grown diamond.
+However, know that choosing 0.5 more or less of a carat weight has little impact on the visual size of your lab grown diamond.
 It will, of course, affect the price of the diamond.
 Remember, the larger the carat, the more expensive the diamond will be!

 Lab Grown Diamond Cost per Carat